 80% of participants who finish the training described in 1.3.1(A)1 and 1.3.1(B)1 will show an increase in knowledge from pre-assessment to post-assessment.

-80% of participants who finish the training described in 1.3.1(A)1 and 1.3.1(B)1 that are still in the field in one year will complete the follow-up.
+80% of participants who finish the training described in 1.3.1(A)1 and who are still working in a Child Care Center Administrator role in an Iowa licensed center in one year will complete the follow-up assessment described in 1.3.1(A)4.

+80% of participants who finish the training described in 1.3.1(B)1 and who are still operating a registered Child Development Home in one year will complete the follow-up assessment described in 1.3.1(B)4.

 50% of participants who complete the follow-up will be implementing at least 50% of the business practices covered in the training described in 1.3.1(A)1 and 1.3.1(B)1.

 80% of Agency staff that receive TA from the Contractor will be satisfied with TA provided.